Nentequitl (MH882v)

 Glyph or Iconographic Image Description:

 This black-line drawing of the compound glyph for the personal name Nentequitl ("Labor in Vain") is attested here as a man's name.
-The glyph shows a nenetl (deity image or doll) holding an agricultural tool that has the semantic value of tequitl (work).
 The doll is dressed in a skirt and has two squared-off protrusions on its head, which could symbolize the neaxtlahualli hairstyle of women.
-The doll holds the digging stick at an angle across its body.
+The doll holds the digging stick or an obsidian blade.

 Description, Credit: